-Ste р Command Remarks 1.
+Ste p Command Remarks 1.
 Enter system view. system-view N/A 2.
 Enter user profile view. user-profile profile-name N/A 3.
 Apply a QoS policy. qos apply policy policy-name { inbound outbound } The inbound keyword applies the QoS policy to incoming traffic of the switch (traffic sent by online users).
 The outbound keyword applies the QoS policy to outgoing traffic of the switch (traffic sent to online users).
+The outbound option is available on only the HP 5500 El series.